docsforadobe/after-effects-plugin-guide/docs/ppro/bigger-differences.md

 ## Pixel Formats

 Premiere Pro provides function suites for declaring support for pixel formats other than the 8-bit RGB format used by After Effects - ARGB_8u.
 These pixel formats include the Premiere Pro native 8-bit RGB format - BGRA_8u, as well as YUV, 32-bit formats, and more.
-For a more detailed discussion of the various pixel formats, see [“Pixel Formats and Colorspaces” from the Premiere Pro SDK Guide](http://ppro-plugin-sdk.aenhancers.com/universals/pixel-formats-and-color-spaces.html).
+For a more detailed discussion of the various pixel formats, see ["Pixel Formats and Colorspaces" from the Premiere Pro SDK Guide](http://ppro-plugin-sdk.aenhancers.com/universals/pixel-formats-and-color-spaces.html).

 Use the PF Pixel Format Suite (defined in PrAESDKSupport.h) to register for [PF_EffectWorld / PF_LayerDef](../effect-basics/PF_EffectWorld.md#effect-basics-pf-effectworld) in other pixel formats.
 Use the Premiere Pixel Format Suite (defined in the aptly-named PrSDKPixelFormatSuite.h) to get black and white values in those pixel formats.